 Laravel Beginner (P1005)

-Laravel is a free, open-source PHP web framework, created by Taylor Otwell and intended for the development of web applications following the model–view–controller architectural pattern.
+Introduction Laravel is a free, open-source PHP web framework, created by Taylor Otwell and intended for the development of web applications following the model–view–controller architectural pattern.
 Application frameworks have grown in popularity over the past five years.
 There has been a tremendous shift from handwriting all code to leveraging these powerful frameworks with prebuilt components and features.
 Laravel joined the framework scene when there were already many players.
 However, the developers of Laravel used this timing to their advantage, instead of creating a framework that avoided all of the problems and mistakes previous full-stack frameworks had made and building on top of the excellent Symphony components in order to create a robust, component-based framework.
+What you will learn: This course is designed for students who already attend the PHP 7 training.
+Anybody without the prerequisite may follow the class but need to expect not to fully grab the concept present in the class.

 This class will covers the following core topics:

-Course Duration : 5 days
+Course Duration : 5 days |

-Module 1 : Request, Routing & Responses
+Module 1 : Request, Routing & Responses1.1 Request Lifecycle

 1.2 Basic Routing